StoneCypher/cldr_parser/README.md

+wat
+---

+The CLDR is the the [Unicode Common Locale Data Repository](http://cldr.unicode.org/).
+It's a set of rules regarding localization: how to write numbers, times, dates, names, calendar months, and so on.

+Getting localization right is surprisingly complicated.
+The CLDR is a data driven attempt to document, in a machine parseable way, what all these various language and country pairs actually expect.

+Needless to say, it comes in its own unique several format set.
+Nauseating.

+HERE BE THY RING OF DECODERING, SWINE.

-Current Library Status: *Usable*
+Current Library Status: *Not Usable*
 --------------------------------

-This library is considered to be (`whargarbl` ready | not ready and why)
+This library is considered to be not yet ready; it is still under development.

-`whargarbl` Unit testing and stochastic testing and doc notes.

 Improvements will be gladly accepted.